Information for all applicants

 By far the greatest number of amendments that Ethics Committees ask to be made relate to the information that will be given to participants.

 You should give the research participant a copy of the Participant Information Sheet (alternative name, Plain Language Statement) to keep.
-Sample forms and guidance notes are available on both UG/PGT Forms page and Staff/PGR Forms page.
-It is strongly advised you refer to these.

 You must clearly explain the following in terms that an ordinary person, rather than a specialist in your field, can understand: